Fieldwork-diary – Láhpoluoppal (June/July 2017)

 The weather did a change for the worse last night.
 My tent was covered in snow when I went to bed, and the night was super cold.
 I didn’t get much sleep last night, but due to a rainy day I was able to sleep a bit during daytime.

 The rain makes it difficult for me to work.
 My equipment can’t take a lot of rain, so therefor I’ve been running in and out of the tent today.
-A boring activity to be honest!
+I recommend it as a workout-routine!

 Today was a windy day!
 I had a lot of fun recording, even though the wind made it a bit challenging.
-I was able to work more specific, focusing on wind-direction and the behaviour of trees, flowers, branches and so on … That was indeed very interesting!
+I was able to work more specific today, focusing on trees, flowers, branches and so on … That was indeed very interesting!

 It’s been cold today as well, so after doing the recordings I spent my time in the tent planning work for next week.